Winegrowers Supplies - Rootstocks for Grafted Vines

 Tracing

-Rootstock with low strength, not for chalk/limestone, vines with strong density of plantation; mainly used for the production of top-of-range.
+Rootstock with low vigour, not for chalk/limestone.
+For vines with high density of planting; early maturation, mainly used for the production of top-of-range wines.

 196-17